Anish-Mitagar/CS532_Final_Project/README.md

 **EXAMPLE** If want to compare the execution time distrubutions between number workers/nodes equalling 2 versus number workers/nodes equalling 4, then type ```python3 comparision_visuals.py 2 4```

-**Step 4:** To generate basic statistics for the execution times of the pipeline stages per experiment run
+**Step 4:** To generate basic statistics for the execution times of the pipeline stages per experiment run.
+Outputs to "data" folder.

 ```
 python3 generate_stats.py